cloudify-cosmo/cloudify-rest-docs/source/includes/_secrets.md

 `key` | string | The secret's key, unique per tenant.
 `updated_at` | datetime | The time the secret was last updated at.
 `value` | string | The secret's value.
 `visibility` | string | Defines who can see the secret.
-Can be private, tenant or global.
+Can be private, tenant or global. **Supported for Cloudify Manager 4.3 and above.**

 ## List Secrets